Emergency Textbook Loan Program

 Students must complete the Financial Literacy 101, Paying for College on-line module prior to receiving textbooks.

-Returning Textbooks: All textbooks must be returned to the LEADS Center on or before the last day of finals.
-If a student is tardy in returning their textbook, they may be ineligible to participate in the book loan program in future semesters.
+Returning Textbooks: All textbooks must be returned to the First-Generation Programs fieldhouse office (room #241) on or before the last day of finals.
+If a student is tardy in returning their textbook(s), they may be ineligible to participate in the book loan program in future semesters.

 - Failure to return the book(s) will result in a CHARGE to the student’s LOUIE account for the total value of the unreturned books on the date of purchase.
 This may result in a HOLD on the student’s account, which could prevent future registration for classes or access to unofficial transcripts.
 This may also result in a reduction of other financial aid received in the academic term.